yoreland/airtest_DeviceFarm/README.md

-# Sample Project for Airtest on AWS DeviceFarm(ADF)
+# Airtest on AWS DeviceFarm(ADF)

 ## Project Structure
-1. Template: for ADF test project template
+1. Template: for ADF test project yaml template
 2. test_package: for generate ADF test package

 ## How to Run